Appearance

 Do not write any output to the console.
 If

-is specified, you must also specify--logfile
+--quietis specified, you must also specify--logfile.- --version

 Display the version of

-).
+ybrelayyou are running (as part ofybtools).
 This option is not intended to be combined with other options.
 For example:$ ybrelay --version Yellowbrick Data Relay version 3.1.0-616

 ybrelay Options

-The following options are specific to the ybrelay
+The following options are specific to the ybrelay service.

 - --address STRING, -a STRING